bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reye.md

 ### Mathematical Profile (Excerpt):
 * Georg Reye had been born in Ritzebüttel and he lived there all his life, being a local businessman.
-* Theodor was one of his parents' ten children who were all born in Ritzebüttel.
-* Theodor was the only one of his parents' children to follow an academic career, the other boys becoming businessmen like their father or, in the case Adolf, a brewer.
 * Theodor attended school in Hamburg, being a pupil at the famous Johanneum.
 * In Zürich, Reye was taught by Kurt Culmann (1821-1881), who had held the Chair of Engineering Sciences since the Polytechnikum was founded in 1855.
 * The Chair of Mathematical Physics at the Polytechnikum in Zürich had been held by Rudolf Clausius since the founding of the Polytechnikum and, despite the influence of Culmann which we mention below, it was Clausius who influenced Reye to move from mechanical engineering to mathematical physics.